zhaojj2209/tp/docs/DeveloperGuide.md

 The `Storage` component:

-* can save `UserPref` objects in json format and read it back.
+* can save `UserPref` objects in `JSON` format and read it back.
-* can save the finance tracker data in json format and read it back.
+* can save the finance tracker data in `JSON` format and read it back.

+`JsonAdaptedExpense` and `JsonAdaptedIncome` are `JSON`-friendly adaptations of `Expense` and `Income` respectively.
+However, unlike `Expense` and `Income`, all the fields in `JsonAdaptedExpense` and `JsonAdaptedIncome` are `String` objects.
+This is so that the fields are compatible with the `JSON` format.

+`JsonSerializableFinanceTracker` contains two `List` fields, one containing all `JsonAdaptedExpense` objects and the other containing all `JsonAdaptedIncome` objects.
+Despite the similarities between `Expense` and `Income`, and despite the fact that objects of both types are put into the same list in `FinanceTracker`, the motivation behind keeping them separately is to ensure that they are separately listed in the `JSON` data file.

 ### Common classes